wevm/frog/.changeset/modern-baboons-build.md

 "frog": patch
 ---

-A regression came in e38c898 that fixed the local devtools with NextJS,but ultimately didn't check if `X-Forwarded-Host` was even present.
-Fixed it by checking if the header has a value.
+Fixed a regression in local environment where port was deleted from the generated metadata `postUrl` and `image` tags that resulted in incorrect links when `X-Forwarded-Host` header value is `localhost`.